Global Opportunities

 Short International Programs

-If you want to have an international experience while at Wharton, but you do not want to study abroad for a semester, you can participate in our shorter international trips.
+If you want to have an international experience while at Wharton, but you do not want to study abroad for a semester, you can participate in shorter international trips.

 Wharton International Program (WIP)

-As early as your first year, you will have the opportunity to participate in a 10-day WIP trip to visit business and cultural sites in a different country.
+As early as your first year, you will have the opportunity to participate in a 7- to 10-day WIP trip to visit business and cultural sites in a different country.
 Participants also attend lectures at partner schools and earn 0.5 course units.
-Previous WIP trips have gone to Brazil, Italy, South Korea, India, Israel, France, Costa Rica, Argentina, Portugal, Ecuador, Panama, South Africa, Spain, Japan, Thailand, and China.
+Previous WIP trips have gone to Brazil, Italy, South Korea, India, Israel, France, Costa Rica, Argentina, Portugal, Ecuador, England, Panama, South Africa, Spain, Japan, Thailand, and China.

 More about WIP

-Global Modular Courses (GMCs)
+Wharton Global Modular Courses (GMCs)

 More about Global Modular Courses